Tsvakai/Spring-CRUD/README.md

 # Spring-CRUD
-CRUD Operation using spring boot MySQL workbench and bootstrap
+CRUD Operation using spring boot, MySQL Workbench and bootstrap